stephaneVercouillieBMID/slate/source/workingVersion.html.md

  Field  names and meanings in this document are defined in [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html)

   #### <a name="ServiceCodes"></a> Service Code Concept
-  The service code is the identifier of an instance of an itsme
+  The service code is the identifier of an instance of an itsme service.

  # Authenticating the User